Australia fightback leaves Pivac future in doubt

 Pivac had largely turned to experience with Gareth Anscombe, Dyer, Alun Wyn Jones, Faletau and new cap Joe Hawkins starting.

-Full-back Leigh Halfpenny was due to start but pulled out just before kick-off with a back spasm, with Adams slotting in at 15.
+Full-back Leigh Halfpenny was picked to start but pulled out just before kick-off with a back spasm, with Adams slotting in at 15.

 World-record cap holder Jones, 37, was recalled after being used as a replacement against New Zealand and left out for Argentina and Georgia.

-Faletau was celebrating his 100th international with his 95th Wales cap complemented by five British and Irish Lions Test appearances.
+Faletau was playing his 100th international, with his 95th Wales cap complemented by five British and Irish Lions Test appearances.

 At the other end of the scale, Ospreys centre Hawkins, 20, replaced the injured Owen Watkin and provided a creative influence on his debut.